InfiniPipe: Elastic Pipeline Parallelism for Efficient Variable-Length Long-Context LLM Training: Experiments

 \subsection{Case Study}

-To better understand \name's performance advantages more in depth, we breakdown the end-to-end training time into several components: ``ZeRO'' (gather and scatter communications of ZeRO-3 that are not overlapped), ``A2A'' (All-to-All communication in Ulysses-style SP), ``Bubble \& P2P'' (pipeline bubbles in PP) and ``Others'' (computation, optimizer step and e.t.c).
+To better understand \name's performance advantages more in depth, we breakdown the end-to-end training time into several components: ``ZeRO'' (gather and scatter communications of ZeRO-3 that are not overlapped), ``A2A'' (All-to-All communication in Ulysses-style SP), ``Bubble \& P2P'' (time for PP's p2p communication and idle time of devices resulted from pipeline bubbles) and ``Others'' (computation, optimizer step and e.t.c).
 The profiled time cost of each component is shown in Fig.~\ref{fig:case_study}.

 To begin with, \name exhibits a similar performance in computation against DeepSpeed with a 1.11\texttimes\ improvement but outperforms FlexSP from 1.33\texttimes\ to 1.46\texttimes\, which is attributed to the unbalanced workload introduced by heterogeneous SP groups in FlexSP.
 Furthermore, ``ZeRO'' and ``A2A'' overhead are the main bottlenecks of baselines.
 However, these overheads account only for 17\% of the total end-to-end training time of \name.
 By employing efficient intra-node communication, \name reduces these overheads significantly by up to 3.2\texttimes\ compared to FlexSP and 5.7\texttimes\ compared to DeepSpeed.
 Last but not least, the bubble ratio is maintained at a relatively low level, less than 20\%, thanks to the workload-balanced chunking method and efficient pipeline schedule of \name.
 The advantages above lead to overall speedup of 1.52\texttimes\ and 1.71\texttimes\ compared to FlexSP and DeepSpeed, respectively.